-B. Grounds for Revocation, Suspension, or Denial of State Certification
+D. Grounds for Revocation, Suspension or Denial of State Certification

-(1) The State Gaming Agency may deny, suspend, or revoke a State Certification under the provisions of RCW 9.46.075, and rules promulgated thereunder, for any reason or reasons it deems to be in the public interest.
-In addition, these reasons shall include, but shall not be limited to when an Applicant or holder of an State Certification or Principal of an entity:
+The State Gaming Agency may revoke, suspend or deny a State Certification under the provisions of RCW 9.46.075, and rules promulgated thereunder, for any reason or reasons it deems to be in the public interest.
+In addition, these reasons shall include, but shall not be limited to when an applicant or holder of a Certification or principal of an entity:

-- a) Is determined to be a person who because of prior activities, criminal record, if any, or reputation, habits or associations poses a threat to the effective regulation of Gaming or creates or enhances the chances of unfair or illegal practices, methods and activities being used in the conduct of the Gaming activities permitted pursuant to this Compact; - b) Has violated, failed, or refused to comply with the provisions, requirements, conditions, limitations, or duties imposed by any provision of a Tribal-State Compact; - c) Has failed to provide any information reasonably required to investigate the application for State Certification; - d) Has failed to reveal any fact which the Applicant or holder knows or should reasonably know is material to such application; - e) Has furnished any information which is untrue or misleading in connection with such application; or - f) Has had a Tribal or State Gaming license or certification revoked or denied during the twelve (12) months prior to the date the State Gaming Agency received the application; is currently on probation imposed by any jurisdiction; or has demonstrated a willful disregard or failed to comply with the requirements of any Gaming regulatory authority in any jurisdiction, including offenses that could subject the Individual or entity to suspension, revocation, or forfeiture of any Gaming license.
-The Tribal Gaming Agency will forward to the State Gaming Agency a copy of the final disposition of any administrative action or legal proceeding taken by the Tribal Gaming Agency against a Tribal license issued to a financier, manufacturer, and/or supplier of Gaming Services. - (2) For the purpose of reviewing any application for State Certification or for considering the denial, suspension, or revocation of any State Certification, the State Gaming Agency may consider any prior criminal conduct or current probationary status of the Applicant or holder of certification and the provisions of RCW 9.95.240 and of Chapter 9.96A RCW shall not apply to such cases.
+- (1) Is determined to be a person who because of prior activities, criminal record, if any, or reputation, habits and associations poses a threat to the effective regulation of gaming or creates or enhances the chances of unfair or illegal practices, methods and activities being used in the conduct of the Gaming activities permitted pursuant to this Compact; - (2) Has violated, failed or refused to comply with the provisions, requirements, conditions, limitations or duties imposed by any provision of a Tribal-State Compact; - (3) Has failed to provide any information reasonably required to investigate the application for State Certification or to reveal any fact which the applicant or holder knows or should reasonably know or is material to such application, or has furnished any information which is untrue or misleading in connection with such application; or - (4) Has had a Tribal or State Gaming license or Certification revoked or denied during the twelve (12) months prior to the date the Tribe received the application; is currently on probation imposed by any jurisdiction; or has demonstrated a willful disregard or failed to comply with the requirements of any gaming regulatory authority in any jurisdiction, including offenses that could subject the individual or entity to suspension, revocation or forfeiture of any gaming license.
+For the purpose of reviewing any application for a State Certification or for considering the denial, suspension or revocation of any State Certification, the State Gaming Agency may consider any prior criminal conduct or current probationary status of the applicant or holder of certification and the provisions of RCW 9.95.240 and of chapter 9.96A RCW shall not apply to such cases.